-Methods: Tiger Creek and Saddle Blanket Scrub are two of 107 sites to be in established in the CFWI monitoring by 2025.
-Two surficial aquifer wells with continuous water level and rainfall recorders will be installed at each preserve, all four in uplands and within 50m of a wetland
+Methods: Tiger Creek and Saddle Blanket Scrub are two of 107 sites to be established in the CFWI monitoring by 2025.
+Two surficial aquifer wells with continuous water level and rainfall recorders will be installed at each preserve in upland habitat within 50 m of a wetland (Figures 18 and 19).

-(Figures 16 and 17).
 In addition, vegetation and soil data will be collected every five years along transects extending across the wetlands.
 The soils and vegetation data will be used in conjunction with the surficial aquifer water level and rainfall data to determine trends in wetland boundaries and for calibration and verification of regional water models.